anonymous10112025-prog/GLiSE/README.md

 - `datasets - filtrated datasets/` — contains the filtrated datasets used for training and evaluation.
 These are processed/filtered datasets derived from collected search results and are used as inputs to the training pipelines and for offline evaluation.
 Treat these files as datasets for experimentation; check the individual JSON/CSV files for column schemas and provenance information.

-- `definitive-run` — contains the performance of all tested models (embeddings, LLM-based).

 - `GLiSE Usability Study.xlsx` — spreadsheet with the results from the GLiSE usability study.
 The file is included in the repository root (or data folder).

 ### Install Steps